2026 Projects: Dairy Sustainability Key Performance Indicators

 Funding Sources

-This project has been sponsored by grants from Chobani, Northern NY Agricultural Development Program (NNYADP), Towards Sustainability Foundation, and Cornell Cooperative Extension Summer Internship Program.
+This project has been sponsored by grants from Chobani, USDA Conservation Innovation Grants (USDA-CIG), Northern NY Agricultural Development Program (NNYADP), National Fish and Wildlife Foundation (NFWF), Towards Sustainability Foundation, Northeast Sustainable Agriculture Research and Education (NESARE), and Cornell Cooperative Extension Summer Internship Program.

 Additional Resources

-- Fillable DPF Input Data Sheets or Excel Input Data Spreadsheet (2024 Calendar Year; January 22, 2025)
+- Fillable PDF Input Data Sheets or Excel Input Data Spreadsheet (2025 Calendar Year; January 22, 2026)

 - Complete this form and mail to: Quirine Ketterings, Nutrient Management Spear Program, Department of Animal Science, Cornell University, 323 Morrison Hall, Ithaca NY 14853, or email qmk2@cornell.edu

-- You will recieve your farm N, P and K balance as well as a comparison of your farm data with all farms in the dataset (>1000 farms to date)
+- You will receive your farm N, P and K balance as well as a comparison of your farm data with all farms in the dataset (>1000 farms to date)

 - Farm identity is kept confidential.